Jean-MarcHarvengt/hyperpetpico/README.md

 * VGA output up to 640x200 (80 colums)
 * extended graphical modes including (640/320/256)x200 resolutions in 256 colors.
-* 16 "flippable" sprites (reusable up to 96)
+* 16 "flippable" SPRITES (reusable up to 96)
-* dual layers: 2 tiles layers or tiles+text with smooth scrolling
+* dual layers: 2 TILES layers (8x8 or 16x16) or TILES + TEXT with smooth scrolling
-* 320x200 bitmap mode (256 colors) on the lower layer
+* 320x200 BITMAP mode (256 colors) on the lower layer
 * background color/line raster colors
 * SID sound emulation
 * extra 4K RAM in $a000 (1 bank, may be more in future!)